nfe/woo-nfe/README.txt

 == Description ==

-WooCommerce extension for the NFe API
+WooCommerce NFe is a WooCommerce extension to be used together with the NFe API.

+**Included Translations:**

+- English (default)
+- Brazilian Portuguese

+Thanks in advance for your help on any translation efforts!

 == Frequently Asked Questions ==